cortazar11/WeatherData/README.md

 This project is done with React.
 There are API calls to OpenCage API and DarkSky API.
-For styling i used a mix of Semantic css framework and CSS Grid.
+For styling I used a mix of Semantic css framework and CSS Grid.